The History of the Library

 In 1916 the Town accepted a gift of $10,000 from the Carnegie Corporation to build a new Library on Central Street.

-That Central Street building served the Town until 1996 when the Town approved the construction of the current Library.
+That Central Street building served the Town until 1996 when the Town approved the construction of the current Library, which opened in 1998.

 The Library Today